oomph-lib/oomph-lib/README.md

 When you run `oomph_build.py`, it will print a few high-level messages indicating its progress through the build stages.
 You can obtain (much) more detailed output by running `oomph_build.py` with the `--verbose` flag.

-If the configuration is successful, you should see a message like
+If the configuration is successful, you should see the message

 ```bash
 -- Build files have been written to: .../build